 WEDNESDAY, Oct.
 14, 2015 – Current therapies for children with Crohn's disease don't fully restore healthy bacteria and fungi populations in their digestive systems, a new study shows.
 These findings suggest that treatments don't have to bring bacteria and other microbe levels back to normal levels in the gut to be useful.
 This knowledge could lead to new approaches for diagnosing and treating inflammatory bowel disease, according to the Oct.
 14 study in the journal Cell Host & Microbe.
 "We show that microbes in the gut respond to treatment of inflammatory bowel disease in a much more complex way than has been previously appreciated," co-principal investigator Gary Wu, from the University of Pennsylvania in Philadelphia, said in a journal news release.
 "The results of our study provide information that could be used to track or predict disease, as well as new diet-based therapeutic ...
 Read more

-Related support groups: Prednisone, Methylprednisolone, Crohn's Disease, Prednisolone, Cortisone, Medrol, Hydrocortisone, Dexamethasone, Triamcinolone, Asacol, Crohn's Disease - Maintenance, Betamethasone, Sulfasalazine, Budesonide, Pentasa, Lialda, Decadron, Crohn's Disease - Acute, Entocort, Solu-Medrol
+Related support groups: Prednisone, Methylprednisolone, Crohn's Disease, Prednisolone, Cortisone, Medrol, Hydrocortisone, Dexamethasone, Triamcinolone, Crohn's Disease - Maintenance, Betamethasone, Asacol, Sulfasalazine, Budesonide, Pentasa, Lialda, Entocort, Crohn's Disease - Acute, Decadron, Solu-Medrol